George Wajackoyah: Politics

-In June, 2022, the Roots Party presidential candidate launched his manifesto touching on a 10-point agenda.
-Wajackoyah said that his priority would be to engage in activities that can generate enough income for Kenya in a bid to clear the country’s public debt, which is almost hitting Ksh 10 trillion.
+In June 2022, the Roots Party presidential candidate launched his manifesto touching on a 10-point agenda.
+Wajackoyah said that his priority would be to engage in activities that can generate enough income for Kenya in a bid to clear the country's public debt, which is almost hitting Ksh 10 trillion.

-Wajackoyah did not take part in the televised 2022 presidential debate that was held on 26 July 2022 on the grounds that the organisers refused to embrace his preferred format for the debate.
+Wajackoyah did not take part in the televised 2022 presidential debate that was held on 26 July 2022 because the organisers refused to embrace his preferred format for the debate.

 Wajackoya received only 51 votes in his Indangalasia Primary School polling station in Matungu Constituency, Kakamega County while his opponents Raila Odinga and Deputy President William Ruto managed 799 and 109 votes respectively.

 Controversies

 The murder of Dr Robert Ouko

-Wajackoyah was the source of the ‘Shot in State House’ theory in respect of the murder of Dr Robert Ouko, a topic he has recently surfaced during his campaign period.
+Wajackoyah was the source of the 'Shot in State House' theory in respect of the murder of Dr Robert Ouko, a topic he has recently surfaced during his campaign period.
 At the time Wajackoya alleged that Biwott had shot Ouko in state house as the late President moi watched.
-The story appeared in The Sunday Times on 26 April 1992 under the headline Moi Watched Cabinet Minister’s Execution’.
+The story appeared in The Sunday Times on 26 April 1992 under the headline Moi Watched Cabinet Minister's Execution'.

-In the article Wajackoyah alleged that President Daniel Arap Moi, Kenya’s then Energy Minister Nicholas Biwott, and the Permanent Secretary in the Ministry of Internal Affairs, Hezekiah Oyugi were directly and personally involved with Ouko’s murder which he said occurred at State House in Nakuru.
-He went on to allege that Biwott had shot Ouko in front of President Moi after Ouko had been ‘beaten senseless’.
-Ouko’s body, Wajackoyah said, had then been taken back 90 miles and ‘dumped’ near the minister’s farm house at Koru.
+In the article Wajackoyah alleged that President Daniel Arap Moi, Kenya's then Energy Minister Nicholas Biwott, and the Permanent Secretary in the Ministry of Internal Affairs, Hezekiah Oyugi were directly and personally involved with Ouko's murder which he said occurred at State House in Nakuru.
+He went on to allege that Biwott had shot Ouko in front of President Moi after Ouko had been 'beaten senseless'.
+Ouko's body, Wajackoyah said, had then been taken back 90 miles and 'dumped' near the minister's farm house at Koru.

 Wajackoya said that he had pieced together his account of the murder from his knowledge from telephone interceptions and Special Branch files for whom, he claimed, he worked for at the time of the murder.